Yen wobbles as traders process trade deal and political uncertainty

 The European Central Bank meets on Thursday, but is unlikely to have a dramatic effect on the currency and is expected to hold rates steady.

-Sterling was up a touch at $1.1354, and the improved sentiment towards the global economy from the trade deal, as well as higher metal prices, boosted the Australian dollar, last up 0.66% at $0.6599, its highest in eight months.
+Improved sentiment towards the global economy from the trade deal, as well as higher metal prices, boosted the Australian dollar, although sentiment remained cautious.
+The Aussie firmed 0.4% to $0.6581.

-(Reporting by Rocky Swift in Tokyo and Alun John in London; Editing by Shri Navaratnam, Jacqueline Wong, Kim Coghill, Sharon Singleton, Philippa Fletcher)